US STOCKS-Wall Street shaken by China turmoil, oil slide

 Data showed the number of Americans filing for unemployment benefits fell last week from a more than five-month high.
 The report comes ahead of the government's closely watched monthly employment report due for release on Friday.

-Shares of Apple were down 2.8 percent at $97.87, following reports of slowing shipments of the iPhone 6S and 6S Plus.
+Shares of Apple were down 2.8 percent to $97.87 in premarket trading, following reports of slowing shipments of the iPhone 6S and 6S Plus.

-Oil majors Exxon and Chevron were down about 2 percent, while miner Freeport-McMoRan fell 3.7 percent to $5.93.
+Oil majors Exxon and Chevron were down more than 2.3 percent, while miner Freeport-McMoRan fell 5.9 percent to $5.85.

-Yahoo fell 5.5 percent to $30.51 after Business Insider reported the company was working on a plan to cut its workforce by at least 10 percent.
-Alibaba, in which Yahoo has a stake, was down 6.3 percent at $72.66.
+Tech majors Facebook, Amazon and Yahoo were all down more than 2 percent.
+(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)